rob-netzke/arb/README.md

 early assignment risk: similar to the pin risk, there is a change one leg of the order is executed in an American-style option and the rest of the legs will have to be closed.

-dividend risk: if you are expecting a dividend from holding a stock in your calculation and you don't get one, that's not good.
+dividend risk: if you are expecting a dividend from holding a stock when entering the position and you don't get one, that's not good.

 ## methodology